Exoceus/Exoceus/README.md

 School email: jatin.mehta@uwaterloo.ca

 - 💻 Currently a doing an undergrad in CS at the Univeristy of Waterloo (w/ Co-op).
 Most interesting courses were: CS 146 where I got to learn C and build an interepreter for Racket; CS 246E: built a terminal-based game engine using C++.
+- Making tax less painful (and hopefully delightful) at @rivettax

+## Past
 - 🏎️ Working on building an autonomous race car at [MIT-PITT-RW](https://www.mitpittrw.com/) team which has gone on to the following tracks: Monza Circuit (Official F1), Indianapolis Motor Speedway, Texas Motor Speedway and Las Vegas Motor Speedway as a part of the [Indy Autonomous Challenge](https://www.indyautonomouschallenge.com/).

-## Past
 - 🎮 **Interned at Cradle**, an early stage startup which was work at the intersection of gaming and Web3/blockchain, where I
 - ⛳ For a year, I continually designed and developed OppHub ([Site](https://www.opp-hub.com/), [Repo](https://www.github.com/exoceus/opphub)) into a platform which was used by over 10,000 students across 80+ countries.
 - 🏦 **Interned at RBC** where I worked on an internal web app using React, TypeScript and WebSockets